openedx/edx-documentation/en_us/install_operations/source/configuration/edx_search.rst

 .. note:: The search feature only returns results for courses that are currently open for enrollment.
 Course teams can set the enrollment start and end dates for their courses in Studio.
-For more information, see :ref:`opencoursestaff:Guidelines for Start and End Dates` in the *Building and Running an Open edX Course* guide.
+For more information, see :ref:`Guidelines for Start and End Dates` in the *Building and Running an Open edX Course* guide.

 ==============================